Leadership Overview

 Sardar Khushnood - Founder & Chief Executive Officer

-Sardar Khushnood, the Founder & Chief Executive Officer at Kyo, established the organization with a vision for specialized autism therapy.
-Khushnood drives the foundational principles and long-term direction of Kyo, focusing on the development of critical learning, language, behavior, and social skills for individuals with Autism and other special needs.
-The Founder & Chief Executive Officer oversees the strategic partnerships and resource allocation necessary to advance Kyo's child-centric approach.
-Khushnood's leadership ensures that the company's core values are upheld while expanding its reach and impact.
-This executive role involves championing the unique therapeutic methodologies that define Kyo's success.
-Sardar Khushnood's dedication is central to Kyo's ongoing commitment to its clients and their families.
+Sardar Khushnood, the Founder & Chief Executive Officer at Kyo, established the organization with a clear mission to provide specialized autism therapy.
+Khushnood drives the foundational principles and long-term direction for cultivating learning, language, behavior, and social skills.
+This executive leadership involves championing the unique needs of individuals with Autism and other special needs, ensuring therapeutic approaches align with best practices.
+The Founder & Chief Executive Officer's responsibilities encompass strategic partnerships and resource allocation to support Kyo's growth and service expansion.
+Sardar Khushnood's vision continues to shape the company's commitment to delivering impactful and child-centric care, solidifying Kyo's position in the rehabilitation sector.

 Robert Gerber - Chief Financial Officer